HiGoalV/HiGoalVita/README.md

 ---

+## 💡 Acknowledgement

+Licensed under the Microsoft open-source license, with gratitude for Microsoft's enduring support and contributions to developers worldwide.

+---

 <h2 id="about">💼 About</h2>

 **HiGoalVita** is developed and maintained by **HiGoalV Corporation**, a startup specializing in enterprise-grade AI solutions.
 Our team delivers end-to-end AI platforms for both B2B (enterprise) and B2C (consumer) markets.